Compare quotes from multiple verified Greenwich plumbers

 Frequently asked questions — Commercial Plumbing Greenwich

-If you are an employer or in control of premises where a water system could present a Legionella risk, yes — this is a legal duty under HSE ACOP L8.² The duty applies to offices, restaurants, HMOs, care homes, schools and managed residential blocks.
+If you are an employer or in control of premises where a water system could present a Legionella risk, yes — health and safety law (including the Health and Safety at Work etc. Act 1974 and COSHH 2002) requires you to assess and control that risk.² The duty applies to offices, restaurants, HMOs, care homes, schools and managed residential blocks.
+HSE’s Approved Code of Practice L8 explains how to comply.

-The law requires a written risk assessment by a competent person, a documented control scheme, and ongoing monitoring records.
-The assessment must be reviewed whenever there are changes to the water system, the building’s use, or if monitoring results indicate controls are no longer working — not just at a fixed interval.
+The extent of written documentation depends on the premises, system complexity and risk profile.
+Many commercial premises and larger HMOs will need written risk assessments, documented control measures and monitoring records, particularly where risks are not insignificant.
+The assessment should be reviewed whenever there are changes to the water system, the building’s use, or if monitoring results indicate controls are no longer working — not just at a fixed interval.

 Domestic qualifications cover residential pipework, fixtures and gas appliances in homes.
-Commercial work requires additional knowledge of fluid category classification and backflow prevention under the Water Fittings Regulations, Legionella risk assessment and control under HSE ACOP L8, TMV scheme servicing requirements, and — for gas work — the correct Gas Safe commercial endorsement for the specific appliance category.
+Commercial work requires additional knowledge of fluid category classification and backflow prevention under the Water Fittings Regulations, Legionella risk assessment and control under HSE ACOP L8, TMV scheme servicing requirements, and — for gas work — the correct Gas Safe qualifications and competencies for the specific commercial appliance and work category.

 Commercial work requires knowledge that sits outside standard domestic plumbing scope.